reverbdotcom/prestashop/src/reverb/doc/documentation-reverb-en.md

 For your tests it is possible to launch the cron in your browser [URL de votre site]/modules/reverb/cron.php?code=products

-##### How to configure your Reverb module with your OVH hosting ?
+##### How to configure your Reverb module with your OVH hosting

-OVH has a restrictive configuration on their shared hosting for the CRON system.
+OVH has a restrictive configuration on their shared hosting CRON.
 The URLs to be added must not contain parameters (key = value).

 We propose a configuration that adapts to the functioning of OVH: